 The whooping crane came about as close to total extinction in the 1930s as it is possible for a species to experience – only about 15 cranes remained alive.
 The cranes had not only been mercilessly poached, but their eggs were collected, and nesting and wintering grounds were destroyed through development.

 Some predators will attack and eat either chicks or adult cranes, including bald and golden eagles, lynx, foxes, wolves, bobcats (a serious threat in Florida), and black bears.

 To save this beautiful bird from extinction, the efforts of the Canadian and American Wildlife Services were put into play.

 All hunting and egg collecting is illegal, and refuges to protect breeding, resident, and migratory populations have been established.

 Outstanding results have also been produced from captive breeding programs – eggs are incubated, hatched, then raised using whooping crane disguises so that the young birds will identify with their species.

-The use of aircraft to guide the young cranes to wintering grounds and introduce them to established crane populations before migration has begun teaches the young whooping cranes how to get from breeding grounds to wintering areas and back again without a problem.
+The use of aircraft to guide the young cranes to wintering grounds and introduce them to established crane populations before migration has begun teaching the young whooping cranes how to get from breeding grounds such as the Wood Buffalo National Park in Canada to wintering areas and back again without a problem.